-The table below presents the unconsolidated subsidiaries of the Company as at March 31, 2021 and December 31, 2020:
+The table below presents the unconsolidated subsidiaries of the Company as at December 31, 2020:

-Subsidiary's Name Place of Business % of Equity Interest held by Urbana % of Voting Rights held by Urbana Caldwell India Holdings Inc. - held Bombay Stock Exchange shares (1) Mauritius 100% 100% Urbana Mauritius Inc. - holds Bombay Stock Exchange shares Mauritius 100% 100% Urbana Special Investment Holdings Ltd. (2) Toronto 100% 100% Radar Capital Inc. Toronto 65.51% 65.51%
+Subsidiary's Name Place of Business % of Equity Interest held by Urbana % of Voting Rights held by Urbana Caldwell India Holdings Inc. - holds Bombay Stock Exchange shares (1) Mauritius 100% 100% Urbana Mauritius Inc. - holds Bombay Stock Exchange shares (1) Mauritius 100% 100% Urbana Special Investment Holdings Ltd. (2) Toronto 100% 100% Radar Capital Inc. Toronto 65.51% 65.51%

-(1) Caldwell India Holdings Inc. ("CIHI"), a wholly-owned subsidiary of Urbana, held an investment in equity shares of the Bombay Stock Exchange (the "BSE").
-CIHI no longer holds any BSE shares and as a result, CIHI is being wound up.
+(1)CIHI and UMI, both wholly-owned subsidiaries of Urbana, were created for the sole purpose of holding equity shares of the Bombay Stock Exchange (the "BSE").
+They no longer hold any BSE shares and as a result, they are being wound up.